Identifying the signals that influence farmers and growers when implementing environmental practice change

 Many people and organisations are trying to encourage on-farm practice change to improve environmental sustainability, while maintaining or improving productivity and profitability.
 They are providing farmers with a lot of information, resources, and expertise about potential farm system changes, land use change, changes in management practices, and the use of new technologies.

+This advice interacts with other ‘signals’ that influence on-farm decisions, such as information from the natural environment, culture and society, farm activities, industry group directives, markets and incentive schemes, regulations, prices, peers, and research.
 For example, a farmer might receive information from their catchment group about invertebrates and sediment load.
 The action taken in response to this signal could range from ignoring it, to a practice change on-farm to reduce the amount of sediment going into the catchment.

-This research project will identify the key signals that lead to a constructive response from land stewards that moves towards more resilient, healthy, and prosperous land use.
-It will also investigate how this information about signals can be used by those working with farmers and growers, to increase the likelihood of bringing about positive change.
+The Signals for Land Stewards working group identifed the key signals that lead to a constructive response from land stewards that moves towards more resilient, healthy, and prosperous land use.